Logarithmic good reduction and the index: Logarithmic good reduction of curves of genus

 \begin{lemm} Let $C$ be a smooth, proper curve of genus $1$ over $K$ with period divisible by $p$.
 If its Jacobian $J$ has bad reduction, then $C$ does not have logarithmic good reduction. \end{lemm}

 \begin{proof} Let $\mathcal{J}$ (resp.\ $\mathcal{C}$) be the minimal sncd model of $J$ (resp.\ of $C$).
 Lemma \ref{lemm:minimal} implies that it suffices to check that the morphism $\mathcal{C}^\dag \to S^\dag$ is not log smooth.
-This follows from the combination of \cite[Theorem 6.6]{LLR} (applied to the minimal sncd model, see Remark \ref{rema:sncdtype}) and Lemma \ref{lemm:vanishingofchi}.
-Indeed, the morphism is certainly not log smooth at any point where two components of $\mathcal{C}_s$ intersect, since the Euler number of a point is non-zero. \end{proof}
+This follows from the combination of \cite[Theorem 6.6]{LLR} (applied to the minimal sncd model, see Remark \ref{rema:sncdtype}) and Corollary \ref{coro:restrictions}.
+Indeed, the morphism is certainly not log smooth at any point where two components of $\mathcal{C}_s$ intersect. \end{proof}

 We can now finish the proof of Theorem \ref{genus1theorem} as follows.